This topic describes the commands to view, create, delete, and scale virtual warehouses.

 Log on to the Hologres console.
 In the top menu bar, select the region where your instance is located.

-In the left submenu, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.
+In the navigation pane on the left of the product page, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.

-In the Actions column of the target virtual warehouse, click Stop and confirm the action.
+In the Actions column of the target virtual warehouse, click Stop.
+Confirm and stop the virtual warehouse.

-After the virtual warehouse is stopped, click, click Delete in the Actions column to delete it.
+After the virtual warehouse is stopped, click Delete in the Operation column to delete the virtual warehouse.

 Syntax